 $ chmod

-change permission:- It is used to change the read, write, execution permission of a file or directory.
+change permission:- It is used to change the read, write, or execution permission of a file or directory.

 $ chown